mturk/svcbatch/README.md

 * **SVCBATCH_VERSION_ABI**

-  This environment variable is set to the value of current svcbatch.exe ABI.
-This can be used by batch file to determine the SvcBatch functionality.
+  This environment variable is set to the current value of svcbatch.exe ABI.
+This can be used by the batch file to determine the SvcBatch functionality.

-  The ABI version is defined in svcbatch.h file and it's current value is **20201209**
+  The ABI version is defined in the svcbatch.h file and it's current value is **20201209**

 * **SVCBATCH_SERVICE_BASE**